A rational approximation of the Fourier transform by integration with exponential decay multiplier: Introduction

 It has been noticed that approximation \eqref{eq_3} is not purely rational and there was a question whether or not a rational function of the Fourier transform \eqref{eq_1} in explicit form without any trigonometric multiplier of kind

 depending on argument $\nu $, can be obtained \cite{Siddiqui2019-2020}.
-Theoretical analysis shows that this trigonometric multiplier can be indeed excluded.
+Theoretical analysis shows that this trigonometric multiplier originating from shifting property of the Fourier transform can be indeed excluded.
 As a further development of our work \cite{Abrarov2020}, in this paper we derive a rational function of the Fourier transform \eqref{eq_1} that has no any trigonometric multiplier of kind \eqref{eq_4}.
 Therefore, it can be used as an alternative to the Pad\'e approximation.
 To the best of our knowledge, this method of rational approximation of the Fourier transform \eqref{eq_1} for a non-periodic function $f\left(t\right)$ has never been reported in scientific literature.